X Hits the Spot

 - Outdated UI/UX

-The key to solving X lies with finding the right kind of software development company that not only has the requisite expertise in enterprise software, but also the experience in having helped other companies hit the X on their transformation company.
+The key to solving X lies in finding the right kind of software development company that has the requisite expertise in enterprise software and the experience in having helped other companies hit the X on their transformation company.